randylubin/story-synth-docs/src/guide/README.md

 ## Contact

 Story Synth is designed and maintained by [Randy Lubin](http://randylubin.com/), of [Diegetic Games](https://diegeticgames.com/).
 You can email him at [randy@storysynth.org](mailto:randy@storysynth.org) or find him on Twitter at [@randylubin](https://twitter.com/randylubin).

+## DMCA / Copyright Violation Information
+Story Synth games are automatically generated from Google Sheets based on the URL of the Story Synth game page.
+Game content and images are all hosted off-platform.

+If you have concerns about a copyright violation on the Story Synth, please reach out.
+Randy Lubin is the registered agent:
+Email: dmca@storysynth.org
+Registration Number: DMCA-1043587